 Group Adjusted EBITDA Less Normalised Rent and movement in working capital, less maintenance capital expenditure, cash non-underlying items, bank and non-property lease interest and tax.

-• Strengthen the core – Price and revenue management
+• Strengthen the Core – Pricing and Revenue Management

-Free Cash Flow increased by 39% to £37.5m, reflecting the strong trading performance and higher working capital inflows, offset partly by increased maintenance and enhancement capital expenditure.
+Free Cash Flow increased by 10% to £38.3m, reflecting the strong trading performance.

 Adjusted Leverage (x)